Asian stocks mostly higher after Yellen rate rise remarks

 THE QUOTE: "Friday's comments from Yellen successfully managed to frame where we are in terms of U.S. monetary policy, striking the middle path that we had expected," said Michel Every, head of Asia Pacific financial market research at Rabobank.
 "That's a far, far more cautious, data-dependent stance towards changes in the Fed Funds rate than some of the more gung-ho rhetoric that other Fed members have been coming out with recently."

 WALL STREET: U.S. stocks ended the week quietly on Friday with the major indexes racking up modest gains after four previous days of losses.
 The Dow Jones industrial average rose 0.2 percent to 17,712.66.
 The S&P 500 rose 0.2 percent to 2,061.02 and the Nasdaq composite rose 0.6 percent to 4,891.22.

-ENERGY: Benchmark U.S. crude lost 97 cents to $47.90 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 68 cents to $48.19 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 5 percent, or $2.56, to close at $48.87 a barrel on Friday.
 Brent crude, a benchmark for international oils used by many U.S. refineries, fell 40 cents to $56.01 in London.